Corn Islands Caribbean Coast, Nicaragua Travel Guide

 Detailed study fosters a appreciation for the destination and sets realistic expectations.

-Bring a sufficient amount of USD in small denominations for your entire stay, especially for Little The Corn islands where ATMs are absent.
+Bring a sufficient amount of USD in small denominations for your entire stay, especially for Little Corn Island where ATMs are absent.

 Your first steps upon arrival are important for a smooth transition.

-Pay the entry card for tourists fee (USD 10 cash, approximate) and clear immigration and customs.
+Cover the cost of the tourist card fee (USD 10 cash, approximate) and clear immigration and customs.

 If connecting to Corn Island, proceed to the domestic a terminal for your next flight.

-Collect your luggage and proceed directly to the ride stand outside the the depot for transport.
+Collect your luggage and proceed directly to the taxi stand outside the the depot for transport.

-Upon arrival at your accommodation, find nearby dining places and retail outlets.
+Upon arrival at your accommodation, locate nearby dining places and retail outlets.

 Identify the panga dock if you are on Big Corn and plan to visit Little Corn.